ballerina-platform/module-ballerina-ftp/docs/spec/spec.md

 |};
 ```
 ## 3. Client
-The `ftp:Client` connects to an FTP server and performs various operations on the files.
+The `ftp:Client` connects to FTP server and performs various operations on the files.
 Currently, it supports the
 generic FTP operations; `get`, `delete`, `put`, `append`, `mkdir`, `rmdir`, `isDirectory`, `rename`, `size`, and
 `list`.
 ### 3.1.
 Configurations